 To benefit from all the Twitter perks you need to follow the right Twitter metrics closely.
 Finding the right Twitter metrics is the key to a successful Twitter marketing campaign.

 But how do you differentiate the valuable Twitter metrics from vanity one?
 After all, you could be tracking Twitter metrics that aren’t representative of your Twitter performance.
-In that case, you won’t be able to correctly assess your social media presence and adjust your Twitter marketing strategy accordingly.
+In that case, you won’t be able to correctly assess your social media presence and adjust your Twitter marketing strategy.

 In this blog post, I’ll do my best to show you the Twitter metrics you should follow to boost your online presence, find new leads, and increase sales.